-The General Data Protection Regulation (GDPR) and Data Protection Act 2018 (DPA) provides a set of standards and responsibilities for the us to help keep your information secure and accurate.
+The General Data Protection Regulation (GDPR) and Data Protection Act 2018 (DPA) provides a set of standards and responsibilities for us to help keep your information secure and accurate.

 These standards are known as principles and mean that we must:

-- Process your data only for the purpose (the reason) that we have obtained it for (or compatible purposes)
+- Process your data only for the specified, explicit and legitimate purpose (the reason) that we have obtained it for

 - Ensure that the data is adequate, relevant and limited to only the data we need

 - Ensure your data is not kept longer that is necessary